richgieg/interval/README.md

 # interval

-*See the 'example/example.go' for more details regarding the usage.*
+See `example/example.go` for more details regarding the usage.

 --
     import "github.com/richgieg/interval"